robertbauernfeind/OpenSourceSimWheelESP32/doc/firmware/sourcesSetup_en.md

 ## Running with administrator privileges (*recommended*)

-In this mode, the script will create symbolic links to the needed source files.
+In this mode, the script will create symbolic links (aka *soft links*) to the needed source files.
 So there is no need to run more than once
 (unless your project folder gets overwritten by a GIT command).